I used to be so scared of driving that I couldn’t even look at my car parked outside my house. I didn’t drive for seven years. I was too afraid.

 - Stopping driving for a period of time

-Any of these factors by themselves can lead to a fear of driving, and if more than one applies to you then the risks are higher.
-So someone who’s suffered a car crash might not develop a phobia, but if they are also highly stressed at the time, and then take a prolonged break from driving, driving anxiety could easily develop.
+Any of these factors by themselves can lead to a driving phobia, and if more than one applies to you then the risks are higher.
+So someone who’s suffered a car crash might not develop a phobia, but if they are also highly stressed at the time, and then take a prolonged break from driving, anxious feelings around driving could easily develop.

 All of these factors applied to me - my mother is very nervous in cars and has never gone beyond a provisional licence; I’d had a near miss whilst out driving, when my brakes had failed in heavy traffic; I had a very stressful job as a TV producer; then I had a baby and got rid of the car, and didn’t drive at all for several months.
 I’d also fallen out of a moving car on to a dual carriageway when I was four.
 The seeds that grew into this phobia were sprinkled throughout my life.